rustyeddy/rustyeddy.com/content/software/use-cases.md

 The first use-case can now be summarized into the following three
 requirements:

+---

 1. Periodically measure soil moisture levels

-2. If the moisture level drops below a certain level start watering
+3. If the moisture level drops below a certain level start watering

 3. Turn water off when the moisture hits a high point

+---

-We will find as we move on even this basic requirements are going to be broke down into more detailed specifics as we start moving into development.
+We will find as we move on even these basic requirements are going to be broke down into more detailed specifics as we start moving into development.

 The key at this point is to still keep the words and conversation in the users terminology, as they are still a very important part of this